zhangpenglin/ionic-cli/README.md

 ### Icon Source Image

-Save an `icon.png` or `icon.psd` file within the `resources` directory at the root of the Cordova project.
+Save an `icon.png`, `icon.psd` or `icon.ai` file within the `resources` directory at the root of the Cordova project.
 The icon image's minimum dimensions should be 192x192, and should have __no__ rounded corners.
 Note that each platform will apply it's own mask and effects to the icons.
 For example, iOS will automatically apply it's custom rounded corners, so the source file should not already come with rounded corners.

 ```bash
 $ ionic resources --icon